apitrace/apitrace/docs/Dalvik.markdown

-`LD_PRELOAD` is supported since Android 2.3 "Gingerbread" and newer, but injecting tracing library globally is no longer supported, as the `debug.apitrace.procname` system propery is no longer honored.
+`LD_PRELOAD` is supported since Android 2.3 "Gingerbread" and newer, but injecting tracing library globally is no longer supported, as the `debug.apitrace.procname` system property is no longer honored.

 Consider checking out an
 [older commit](https://github.com/apitrace/apitrace/commit/888112983ef9564b3a9d15699faa17c337d3942b)